 Ethnic Conflict and International Politics: Explaining Diffusion and Escalation

-Lobell, Stephen E. and Mauceri, Philip, "Ethnic Conflict and International Politics: Explaining Diffusion and Escalation" (2004).
-Faculty Book Gallery.
-52.
+Lobell, Steven E. and Mauceri, Philip, "Ethnic conflict and international politics: Explaining diffusion and escalation" (2014).
+Faculty Publications.
+1416.